ryansheehy0/Cheat_Sheets/Bug_Bounties/cross_site_scripting.md

 - Ex: `<a src="{user input}">Link</a>`
 - Ex2: `<input value="{user input}">`

+In order to perform an XSS attack you can either use URIs or escape the attribute with `"`, `'`, or `s

 In order to prevent this the server should filter out any `<`s and `"`s as well as have a whitelist of URIs
 - Ex: `userInput = userInput.replaceAll("<", "&lt;").replaceAll('"', "&quot;")`
 - This works because no html entity can start without a `<`